plumatic/schema/README.md

 ## Generation and Completion

-As of version 1.0.0, Schema also provides two experimental forms of automatic test data generation from schemas.
+As of version 1.0.0, Schema provides two experimental forms of automatic test data generation from schemas.

 ```clojure
 (require '[schema.experimental.complete :as c] '[schema.experimental.generators :as g])